 Home

-I am an avid traveler and musician who enjoys playing the keyboard and bass guitar, reading non-fiction, writing, thinking about random stuff, and having conversations with random strangers in airports.
+I am an avid traveler and musician.
+I play the keyboard and bass guitar, enjoy reading non-fiction, writing, and have a habit of striking up conversations with strangers in airports.

 Read more about talks/panels I’ve given, my awards/honors, and service activities.